 What is Verbal and Physical Non Violent Crisis Intervention?
 Commonly known in the crisis intervention training industry is the term “Nonviolent Crisis Intervention” *(trademarked title for a workplace safety training curriculum created by the Crisis Prevention Institute (CPI) in the early 1980’s).
 The term non violent crisis intervention has evolved from not only a brand name, but a industry term for any such “non violent” crisis intervention training offered by other companies and training organizations.
 More effective verbal and physical non violent crisis intervention The Crisis Consultant Group, LLC (CCG) is one of those companies.
 Intimately familiar with and formerly certified [...]

-Crisis Intervention Training What exactly is “crisis intervention training” and why has it became “highly recommended” training for those working in mental health and related human service professions?
+Crisis Intervention Classes What exactly is “crisis intervention training” and why has it became “highly recommended” classes for those working in mental health and related human service professions?
 A great question, with a fairly straightforward answer.
-The term “crisis intervention training” most often represents a training curriculum consisting of both verbal and physical intervention techniques to be utilized by a “responder” (mental health tech, law enforcement officer, correctional officer, group home worker, human services professional, etc.) in efforts to calm, contain, control and/or otherwise de-escalate an individual who is in “crisis,” often demonstrated by an agitated, hostile, or aggressive behaviors.
-Crisis [...]
+The term “crisis intervention” most often represents a curriculum consisting of both verbal and physical intervention techniques to be utilized by a “responder” (mental health tech, law enforcement officer, correctional officer, group home worker, human services professional, etc.) in efforts to calm, contain, control and/or otherwise de-escalate an individual who is in “crisis,” often demonstrated by an agitated, hostile, or aggressive behaviors.
+Crisis Intervention techniques [...]

 In School Active Shooter - Are You Prepared?
 You have created the response plan for an active shooter in your school and conducted practice drills.
 Now what?
 Since the Columbine, VA Tech, Newtown incidents, schools across the country have been creating, developing, planning, and testing new policy and procedures for similar violent situations.
 What we have seen in the majority of many organizations we have worked with across the US is that they have created effective response plans for emergency situations, along with great policies and procedures, but have failed to plan for what happens to individuals personally, when they encounter [...]